 Self-archiving of papers published via the subscription route

-Where articles are published via the subscription route, Springer Nature encourages authors to archive the accepted version of their articles on their own personal website and/or in their funder’s or institution’s repository, for public release after an embargo period.
+Where articles are published via the subscription route, Springer Nature permits authors to self-archive the accepted manuscript (the version post-peer review, but prior to copy-editing and typesetting) on their own personal website and/or in their funder or institutional repositories, for public release after an embargo period.

 For information about self-archiving of papers published via the subscription route (green open access), including embargo periods, please consult our policies at the links below: